 Icelanders have become increasingly aware of and concerned about environmental issues since the turn of the century.

-Oversight of fish farming companies is lacking according to ecologist Christian Gallo of the Westfjords Natural History Institute.
+Oversight of fish farming companies is lacking according to ecologist Cristian Gallo of the Westfjords Natural History Institute.